remind101/tugboat/README.md

 # Shipr

-Shipr is a rest api and anagularjs client for deploying git repositories.
-You give it a url to a git repo and some config vars to set, and it will clone the repo, then run ./script/deploy within that repo, passing along the config vars as environment variables.
+Shipr is a REST API and AngularJS client for deploying Git repositories.
+You give it a url to a Git repository and some config vars to set, and it will clone the repository, then run ./script/deploy within that repository, passing along the config vars as environment variables.

 ![](https://s3.amazonaws.com/ejholmes.github.com/Sl3ye.png)

 ## What happens?

-1. You send a post request to `/api/deploys` with the repo and the config vars
+1. You send a post request to `/api/deploys` with the repository and the config vars
 2. The app spins up a [deploy worker](./workers/deploy.worker) on Iron.io
 3. The worker runs the [deploy script](./bin/deploy), which:
-   1. Clones the repo
+   1. Clones the repository
    2. Checks out the appropriate branch/tag/SHA
    3. Exports your config vars as environment variables
-   4. Runs ./script/deploy within the cloned repo
+   4. Runs ./script/deploy within the cloned repository

 ## Why?